denten-books/plain-text/0-intro.md

 ## Method

-> We cannot separate the two things, head and hand [...] the science of life
+> We cannot separate the two things: head and hand [...] the science of life
-> is a superb and dazzlingly lighted hall which may be reached only by passing
+> [...] is a superb and dazzlingly lighted hall which may be reached only by
-> through a long and ghastly kitchen [...]
-We shall reach really fruitful and
+> passing through a long and ghastly kitchen [...]
+[W]e shall reach really
-> luminous generalizations about vital phenomena only in so far as we
+> fruitful and luminous generalizations about vital phenomena only in so far as
-> ourselves experiment and, in hospitals, amphitheaters, or laboratories stir
+> we ourselves experiment and, in hospitals, amphitheaters, or laboratories,
-> the fetid or throbbing ground of life [@bernard_introduction_1957, 3-15].
+> stir the fetid or throbbing ground of life [@bernard_introduction_1957,
+> 3,15].<!--fixed quote.
+PRP-->

 My approach to writing *Plain Text* stems from the desire to enact theory capable of addressing the grim picture Friedrich Kittler paints at the end of